Categories

 Hiking/Snowshoeing Trails

 Carbide Willson Ruins Hike: A short in-out 3 km hike from Meech Lake to impressive ruins of an industrial plant.
 The parking lot is a paid lot and it’s one of the busiest trails in Gatineau Park.
 This would be an easy to intermediate hike, with a large hill at the very beginning.
-It is now only open in the spring/summer/fall months (closed for winter).
+It is closed in the winter.

 Lac Philippe Trail 74: From P19, follow the trail from #73 and 74 for either hiking in the spring/summer/fall or snowshoeing during the winter (day passes available at the trail head).
 This is an intermediate hike, with a number of hills and approximately 8 km total.
 It’s about a 45 minute drive from Ottawa so it’s typically a less busy trail than those closer to the city.
 It is a year round trail.